mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 # Components lifecycle

-<p class="description">This page explains when the callbacks onChange, onAccept and onClose are called.</p>
+<p class="description">This page explains when the callbacks onChange, onAccept, and onClose are called.</p>

 ## Fields lifecycle

 ### On simple fields

 :::info
-The information below are applicable on standalone fields (when rendering `<DateField />`), but also on pickers for the field editing (when rendering `<DatePicker />` and using the input to edit the value).
+The information below is applicable to standalone fields (when rendering `<DateField />`), as well as to pickers for field editing (when rendering `<DatePicker />` and using the input to edit the value).
 :::

 The field components have an internal state to update the visible value.